Home

 Getting in really close to the church, where we see a marriage taking place; unfortunately there is damage to the grooms’ face, normally people get smashed after the church ceremony, not during.
 Or another way of looking at it, people getting off their face.
 I think that is enough puns.

-The rear of the butcher’s shop, and going in close again, to focus on the bike, which measures barely a few milimeters across, but the main components are clearly visible.
+The rear of one of the models, and going in close again, to focus on the bike, which measures barely a few milimeters across, but the main components are clearly visible.